inducer/pyublas/doc/cpptypes.rst

                    constructor numpy_array(size_type n, const value_type &v)
                    constructor numpy_array(int ndim, const npy_intp *dims)
                    constructor numpy_array(const boost::python::handle<> &obj)

+        Construct a new :ctype:`numpy_array`.
+If you use the empty constructor, the array is in an invalid state until :cfunc:`numpy_array_resize` is called.
+Calling any other
+        member function will result in undefined behavior.

     .. cfunction:: size_type numpy_array_ndim()